Will-GuiSKJ/Bannerlord.Actus.Purus/README.md

 - Configurable Part Research XP multiplier.

 ### Equipment Battle Reward
-- Allows a weighted chance (based on item value) of *any* equipment drop from a troop you have battled
+- Allows a weighted chance (based on item value) of *any* equipment drop from a troop you have battled.
+	- Each troop is evaluated based on its equipment set.
+	- An item is chosen from that set based on a weigthed (based on value) random chance.
+	- Then the item is evaluated against a drop chance that is dependent on the ItemValueThreshold configuration.

 ### Passive XP Gain
 Each day, several skills are awarded a set amount of XP for the player.